Rules & Markdown

 Capitalization

-• Use Title Case for all proper nouns (e.g. product names, client names, feature names)
+• Use Title Case only for proper nouns and canonical names.
+This includes:

 CTA Words